The story of the interpreter who went viral thanks to Jurgen Klopp

 For starters, he will be at the UEFA pre-match meeting which goes through potential kit clashes and safety procedures.

-He will also be present at a lunch for the home side’s directors and their visiting opposite numbers, as well as dealing with any kind of issues which may pop up ahead of – or during – a game.
+He will also be present at a lunch for the home side’s directors and their visiting opposite numbers, as well as dealing with any kind of issues that may pop up ahead of – or during – a game.

 “I was at a lunch before the Manchester United and AC Milan game a number of years ago when Adriano Galliani, the Milan vice-chairman, asked me to tell Sir Bobby Charlton that he had always been a fan,” Costante recalls.